MeanderingProgrammer/py-requirements.nvim/README.md

     index_url = 'https://pypi.org/simple/',
     -- Fallback endpoint in case 'index_url' fails to find a package extra_index_url = nil,
-    -- Specify what file patterns to apply the plugin to -- For info on patterns, see :h pattern file_patterns = { 'requirements.txt' },
+    -- Specify which file patterns plugin is active on -- For info on patterns, see :h pattern file_patterns = { 'requirements.txt' },
     -- For available options, see :h vim.lsp.util.open_floating_preview